ecamo19/learning_book/docs/how_to/use_sql.md

 ### WHERE LIKE

 Operator when you want to compare similar values.
-In the example above a string of
+In the example above a string of 5 characters that start with Se and end with en will be s

 ```sql